Origin

 What it is trying to protect

-The model is aiming for four outcomes.
+The model is aiming for six conditions.

 These are the design pressures that keep showing up underneath the framework.